Nicolas Errington: Diplomacy

 He was sent into Scotland in July 1575 to discuss the Redeswire incident with Regent Morton.
 The border wardens Sir John Carmichael and Sir John Forster had fought on 7 July, and Errington was sent into Scotland following the instructions of Francis Walsingham sent to the gentleman porter of Berwick, Sir John Selby of Twizell.
 He carried a message from the diplomat Henry Killigrew that Queen Elizabeth was displeased with the detention of Francis Russell, a son of the Earl of Bedford and Forster and his men at Dalkeith Palace.
 Morton claimed he entertained them guests during the crisis.
 After their interview, Morton released the men at held at Dalkeith the next day, except the leaders Forster and Russell.

 In June 1579 he went into Scotland with Claude Nau, the secretary of Mary, Queen of Scots, sent as ambassador to her son, James VI of Scotland, instead of John Lesley, Bishop of Ross.
 However, the Scottish court at Stirling Castle would not allow Nau an audience, apparently because Mary's letter was addressed to James as her son, not to the "King of Scotland".
 Errington had no accrediting papers from Elizabeth.
 The Privy Council of Scotland issued a proclamation that Nau deserved punishment and should be commanded to depart.

 Errington spoke to James VI in September and October 1579 at Stirling Castle and Holyrood Palace.
 He discussed the exile of Claud Hamilton in England.
 Errington also wrote to Francis Walsingham reporting that factions in Scotland were discussing various marriages for the king.
 He noted the popularity of Esmé Stewart.

 In November 1579 Errington was sent again to James VI, who was now officially the adult ruler of Scotland at age 14, to discuss the progress of border matters since 1572, the "Pacification of Perth", and retrospective justice or revocations especially concerning the Hamilton family.
 He also brought a letter from Queen Elizabeth to Morton on the subject of Claud Hamilton.

 He was in Stirling in April 1580 to attend a Convention of Estates, which was postponed.
 He spoke to King James and his tutor Peter Young.
 There were rumours of a palace coup and Esmé Stewart and his followers barricaded themselves in his rooms in the castle.

+Errington was refused entry to Scotland in November 1581 while acting as an envoy from Mary, Queen of Scots.
+Her advisers encouraged her to complain to James VI.